antolu/LHCbDIRAC/docs/source/AdministratorGuide/Bookkeeping/adninsistrate_oracle.rst

 Note:

     -You may have query which needs to read lot of data.
 In this case the consistent gets and physical reads are very high numbers.
-In that example if the consistemt gets and physical reads are very high for example more than 10k we have problem.
+In that example if the consistent gets and physical reads are very high for example more than 10k we have problem.
 This is because the query only returned 131 rows.
     - TABLE ACCESS FULL is not good.
 You have to make sure that the query uses an index.
 This is not always true.
     -parallel execution you have to make sure if the query is running parallel, the processes does not send to much data between each other.
 If you run a query parallel and the consistent gets is very high then you have a problem.
 Contact to oracle IT/DB if you do not know what to do...
-    -CERTASIAN join: If you see that word in the execution plan, the query is wrong.
+    -CARTESIAN join: If you see that word in the execution plan, the query is wrong.